dantenetwork/flow-sdk/README.md

 ## Environment
 ### Deployment
 #### Testnet
-Officially, we have deployed the smart contract at `0x0xa8913f4f31ead2ee` including the [Dante Protocol Stack](https://github.com/dantenetwork/cadence-contracts) and [Omnichain NFT Infrastructure](https://github.com/dantenetwork/cadence-contracts/tree/main/omniverseNFT).
+Officially, we have deployed the smart contract at `0x5f37faed5f558aca` including the [Dante Protocol Stack](https://github.com/dantenetwork/cadence-contracts) and [Omnichain NFT Infrastructure](https://github.com/dantenetwork/cadence-contracts/tree/main/omniverseNFT).

-Note that the `testnet-account` in [flow.json](./flow.json) has already been used, which is just for dev-testing.
+**Note that the `testnet-account` in [flow.json](./flow.json) is just for dev-testing, which may have already been used.
 So remember to create your own account to make operation on Testnet.
-You can follow this [tutorial](https://developers.flow.com/tools/flow-cli/create-accounts) to create a new account on Testnet and fund faucet [here](https://testnet-faucet.onflow.org/fund-account).
+You can follow this [tutorial](https://developers.flow.com/tools/flow-cli/create-accounts) to create a new account on Testnet and fund faucet [here](https://testnet-faucet.onflow.org/fund-account)**

 #### Emulator
 To use emulator for testing, we need to clone the [Dante Protocol Stack](https://github.com/dantenetwork/cadence-contracts/tree/main), start emulator, and deploy first: